What is MaxDiff analysis?

 - Test the MaxDiff survey multiple times until everyone is satisfied.
 A well-tested survey assures you that the data you will be collecting is of value.

 After conducting the MaxDiff survey, it is time to analyze the collected data.

 MaxDiff analysis as a whole helps you understand why most of the respondents prefer a few attributes most and a few attributes least.

-Researchers have found out that rating questions are susceptible to user scale bias, scale meaning bias, and lack of discrimination.
-Additionally, ranking questions have limitations of their own like being over bias, difficult for respondents to evaluate, limitation in testing number of items, ordinal data obtained limiting the analysis, and not allowing ties.
+Researchers have found that rating questions are susceptible to user scale bias, scale meaning bias, and lack of discrimination.
+Additionally, ranking questions have limitations of their own, like being biased, difficult for respondents to evaluate, limitations in testing the number of items, ordinal data obtained limiting the analysis, and not allowing ties.

 Constant sum questions also have the same limitations and loopholes.
-Furthermore, researchers have seen that when presented with constant sum questions, respondents try to make the task of evaluating all the items easier by engaging in the response strategies.
+Furthermore, researchers have seen that when presented with constant-sum questions, respondents try to make the task of evaluating all the items easier by engaging in response strategies.